Glières plateau: Other activities

-Snowshoeing and cross-country skiing are frequently practiced, and snowkiting is also possible.
+Snowshoeing and cross-country skiing are frequently practised, and snowkiting is also possible.
 A luge piste is set up each year for children.

 Speleological activities are also available, with about 15 caves over 150 metres deep catalogued in les Frêtes.
 The deepest hole currently known on Glières plateau is the tanne à Paccot, also called the A2 hole, estimated at 400 metres.